Saeron/ProjectInitializationAutomation/README.md

 cd ProjectInitializationAutomation
 pip install -r requirements.txt
 Edit the file .env.
-Use the provided format at the bottom of this README. source ~/.my_commands.sh, this will make it valid for the actual terminal If you want really use it i recommend you to add to .bashrc the functions that you'll find on .my_commands.sh .
+Use the provided format at the bottom of this README.
+Edit create.py and remove.oy to add your paths. source ~/.my_commands.sh, this will make it valid for the actual terminal If you want really use it i recommend you to add to .bashrc the functions that you'll find on .my_commands.sh .